DigonIO/pypermission/docs/docs/nist.md

 ### 7.9 Role Revocation

 The standard discusses the immediacy of revocation.
-In **PyPermission**, revocation via `RBAC.role.revoke_permission` or `RBAC.subject.deassign_role` is immediate.
+In **PyPermission**, revocation via `pypermission.RBAC.role.revoke_permission` or `pypermission.RBAC.subject.deassign_role` is immediate.
 Since there are no long-lived sessions caching permissions in the library itself, the next `check_permission` call reflects the updated state immediately.

 [^1]: The NIST model for role-based access control: towards a unified standard - <https://doi.org/10.1145/344287.344301>